-We operate in the secondary mortgage market.
+We provide liquidity to the mortgage market and increase the availability and affordability of housing in the United States through our two business segments-a Single-Family business, which operates in the secondary mortgage market relating to loans secured by properties containing four or fewer residential dwelling units, and a Multifamily business, which operates in the secondary mortgage market relating primarily to loans secured by properties containing five or more residential units.
 We support the liquidity and stability of the U.S. mortgage market primarily by securitizing mortgage loans originated by lenders into Fannie Mae mortgage-backed securities that we guarantee, which we refer to as Fannie Mae MBS.
 We also purchase mortgage loans and mortgage-related securities, primarily for securitization and sale at a later date.
 We use the term "acquire" in this report to refer to both our securitizations and our purchases of mortgage-related assets.
 We do not originate loans or lend money directly to consumers in the primary mortgage market.

 We remain in conservatorship and our conservatorship has no specified termination date.
 We do not know when or how the conservatorship will terminate, what further changes to our business will be made during or following conservatorship, what form we will have and what ownership interest, if any, our current common and preferred stockholders will hold in us after the conservatorship is terminated, or whether we will continue to exist following conservatorship.
-In addition, as a result of our agreements with Treasury and directives from our conservator, we are not permitted to retain our net worth (other than a limited amount that will decrease to zero in 2018), rebuild our capital position or pay dividends or other distributions to stockholders other than Treasury.
+In addition, as a result of our agreements with Treasury and directives from our conservator, we are not permitted to retain our net worth (other than a limited amount that will decrease to zero in the first quarter of 2018), rebuild our capital position or pay dividends or other distributions to stockholders other than Treasury.
 Our senior preferred stock purchase agreement with Treasury also includes covenants that significantly restrict our business activities.
 Congress continues to consider options for reform of the housing finance system, including the GSEs.
 We cannot predict the prospects for the enactment, timing or final content of housing finance reform legislation or actions the Administration or FHFA may take with respect to housing finance reform.
-We provide additional information on the uncertainty of our future, the conservatorship, the provisions of our agreements with Treasury, their impact on our business, and recent actions and statements relating to housing finance reform by the Administration, Congress and FHFA in "Business-Conservatorship and Treasury Agreements," "Business-

-Legislation and Regulation-Housing Finance Reform" and "Risk Factors" in our 2016 Form 10-K and in "Legislation and Regulation" and "Risk Factors" in our quarterly report on Form 10-Q for the quarter ended March 31, 2017 ("First Quarter 2017 Form 10-Q") and in this report.
+We provide additional information on the uncertainty of our future, the conservatorship, the provisions of our agreements with Treasury, their impact on our business, and recent actions and statements relating to housing finance reform by the Administration, Congress and FHFA in "Business-Conservatorship and Treasury Agreements," "Business-Legislation and Regulation-Housing Finance Reform" and "Risk Factors" in our 2016 Form 10-K and in "Legislation and Regulation" and "Risk Factors" in our quarterly report on Form 10-Q for the quarter ended March 31, 2017 ("First Quarter 2017 Form 10-Q"), our quarterly report on Form 10-Q for the quarter ended June 30, 2017 ("Second Quarter 2017 Form 10-Q"), and in this report.